 Mold temperature and room conditions change what “best” looks like.
 A very cold mold or workspace will shock hot wax and can cause jump lines, bubbles, or small surface cracks.
 Gently pre-warming silicone molds until they feel just above room temperature helps the wax wet the surface and release tiny bubbles more easily.
 In warmer rooms you can often pour slightly cooler, which reduces frosting in soy and gives the wax more time to relax.

 Size of the piece matters too.
 Small, thin cavities like wax melts or mini figures can often be poured at the lower end of the range because they set quickly; big, thick pillars usually benefit from a slightly hotter pour so the center does not trap voids as it cools.
-Avoid overheating beyond the wax maker’s melt limit, use a thermometer, pour a single test, then adjust up or down by 5–10 °F (3–5 °C) until you get the finish and defect profile you want in that specific mold.
+Avoid overheating beyond the wax maker’s melt limit, use a thermometer, and test one mold at a time.

 Pour Without Bubbles: Stream, Side-Wall Pour & Fill Level for Silicone Molds